VoodooTeam/APPS-ad-tools-iOS/README.md

 * copy/paste the podfile or the element in it in at the root of your app folder and change the Target name inside it by your app name
 * Add the Common, Ads and Privacy folder to your project
 * Update the Config.swift file with the proper credential present in this file https://docs.google.com/spreadsheets/d/10GfnMXMkHk4YTUA1xX9oIcqg-vzzLkAdiWUDXRK9lU8/edit?pli=1#gid=0
+* Run `pod repo update` then `pod install` in your terminal

 ## Integration steps

-Ask for consent in you AppDelegate.swift file in the
+Ask for consent in you `AppDelegate.swift` file in the `didFinishLaunchingWithOptions` method

 ```swift
         PrivacyManager.shared.configure { analyticsEnabled, adsEnabled in